Downtown sidewalks are tidy thanks to toll collection

-Returning to Le Thanh Ton Street, one of 11 pilot routes to collect temporary road and sidewalk usage fees from May 2024 on a weekend morning, we saw a crowded scene of coffee shops along the route.
+Returning to Le Thanh Ton Street, one of the 11 pilot routes that will temporarily collect fees for road and sidewalk use from May 2024, on a weekend morning, we saw a crowded scene of coffee shops along the route.

 The positive point is that pedestrians can easily move on the sidewalk, weaving between a row of motorbikes and tables and chairs of shops.
 According to many shop owners on the street, registering to rent the sidewalk, knowing their rights and obligations helps them be more aware of the harmony between business and ensuring traffic order, environmental sanitation, etc.